paveldn/haier-esphome/README.md

       max_temperature: 30 °C
       temperature_step: 1 °C
     supported_modes:            # Optional, can be used to disable some modes if you don't need them
       - 'OFF'
       - AUTO
       - COOL
       - HEAT
       - DRY
       - FAN_ONLY
     supported_presets:          # Optional, can be used to disable some presets if your AC does not support it
+      - AWAY
       - ECO
       - BOOST
       - SLEEP
-    supported_swing_modes:      # Optional, can be used to disable some swing modes if your AC does not support it
+    supported_swing_modes:      # Optional, can be used to disable some (or all) swing modes if your AC does not support it
       - 'OFF'
       - VERTICAL
       - HORIZONTAL
       - BOTH
+    on_alarm_start:
+      then:
+        - logger.log:
+            level: WARN
+            format: "Alarm activated.
+Code: %d.
+Message: \"%s\""
+            args: [ code, message]
+    on_alarm_end:
+      then:
+        - logger.log:
+            level: INFO
+            format: "Alarm deactivated.
+Code: %d.
+Message: \"%s\""
+            args: [ code, message]

 ```

 ### SmartAir2 configuration example